osardena/miniproject1-003-os/Section 2 - GitFlow and Git Commands.md

 * Remote - this is the version of something that is hosted on a server, most likely GitHub.
 It can be connected to local clones so that changes can be synced.

 * Status - these checks are external processes, which run for each commit you make in a repository.

+* Master Branch -  is a default branch, as you start making commits, you're given a master branch that points to the last commit you made.
+Every time you commit, the master branch pointer moves forward automatically.